 What is Pupil Premium Funding?

-Pupil premium funding is allocated by The Secretary of State for Education in the form of the pupil premium grant (PPG) which is paid to the school for the financial year beginning 1 April 2016.
+Pupil Premium funding is allocated by The Secretary of State for Education in the form of the pupil premium grant (PPG).
 The PPG provides funding for two policies:

 - raising the attainment of disadvantaged pupils of all abilities to reach their potential